resource-watch/data-pre-processing/cli_023_standard_precipitation_index/README.md

 The 'Get Map Layer' button was then used to produce a map of the Standard Precipitation Index data.

-At the top of the page, the 'Download' tab was used to download the data for the following rectangular regions.
-It is impossible to download the image for the whole world, because the output of image computation will be too large and corrupted files will be generated.
-As a result, the following eight rectangular regions were used to download eight separate images.
+At the top of the page, the 'Download' tab was used to download the data.
+It is impossible to download the image for the whole world, because the image computation is too large to be processed by the Climate Engine app.
+Therefore, the global dataset was downloaded in subsets.
+The following eight rectangular regions were used to download eight separate images:
 ```
 SPI_2019_1:
 NE corner: 50N, -90E